nlsun/insomnia/README.md

 insomnia
 ========

-use with xscreensaver, keep screen from blanking for certain time intervals
+a simple command line script to use with xscreensaver that keeps your screen from blanking for certain time intervals.